 What to expect in an Iyengar yoga class

-About Iyengar Yoga Teacher Training
+Highest Standards of Yoga Teacher Training

 Only fully certified teachers are authorised to teach Iyengar Yoga as a guarantee of quality and to maintain the high standards set.

 B.K.S Iyengar and the Father of Modern Yoga Today